SEO for Electricians: The Complete UK Guide (2026)

 A typical electrical business investing £1,000-£2,000/month in managed SEO sees map pack results within 8-12 weeks.
 Organic rankings for service keywords take 4-6 months.
 The EV charger keywords, being less competitive, often rank faster.

 Rather have someone handle this while you're on site?
-Book a free call.
+See how we run managed SEO for electricians or book a free call.
 I'll audit your current Google presence, check what your local competitors are doing, and tell you whether SEO makes sense for your area and services.
 No obligation.

 Frequently Asked Questions